pgroupATusc/HitGraph/README.md

-# What is this repository for?
+# Purpose of the project
 HitGraph, an FPGA framework to accelerate graph processing based on the edge-centric paradigm.
 HitGraph takes in an edge-centric graph algorithm and hardware resource constraints, determines design parameters, and then generates a Register Transfer Level (RTL) FPGA design.
 This makes accelerator design for various graph analytics transparent and user-friendly by masking internal details of the accelerator design process.
 HitGraph enables increased data reuse and parallelism through novel algorithmic optimizations: <br />
 (1) an optimized data layout that reduces non-sequential external memory accesses <br />